 Most people curate their social media presence.
 While it is smart to use discretion when sharing about oneself online, a curated self is not necessarily the truth of who we are.
 As author Amy Tan explains, people need to be known and accepted for who they are.
 When these are missing in their lives, they may feel lonely, even if they have hundreds of social media followers and friends.

 Loneliness and isolation are not an inevitable result of today’s world.
-Many people are using both their online and real-world presence to share their true selves and to build deep community.
+Many people are using both their online and real-world presence to share their true selves and to build deep communities.
 Many people are also working with a coach or a counselor to learn how to build their support network.

 Thriveworks Knoxville is helping more and more clients who are tired of the isolation they are experiencing.
 They are ready to be proactive about their community and pursue deep relationships.